MiniFate/MiniFate/chapters/02-world-building.md

 <!--Do we need more of an intro?
 Like "We'll build an example world, example
 characters, and use them to show you how to play..." ?-->

-Our players decide to be air pirates in a steampunk fantasy world.
-They want magic, sword fights, morally gray adventurers in a world of intrigue where they can never be sure if they're the conman or the mark.
+Our players decide to be sky pirates in a steampunk fantasy world.
+They want magic, sword fights, morally gray adventures in a world of intrigue where they can never be sure if they're the conman or the mark.
 They write down the following two Aspects:

 - Genre: \aspect{Steam-Powered Swashbuckling on the Seven Seas}
-- Trouble: \aspect{A Puppet-master is Pulling All the Strings}
+- Trouble: \aspect{A Puppet-Master is Pulling All the Strings}
 <!-- Trying to have a "ambiguous" aspect which we'll let the GM fill in the
 details of. -->